-IEP Team/Signatures: This section documents the attendance of the IEP team members who are present at the meeting.
+(IEP Team/Signatures: This section documents the attendance of the IEP team members who are present at the meeting.
 Attendance may include participation via telephone or videoconference.
 The IEP team may list the names of individuals who participate via telephone or videoconference (in the printed name column) and note how they participated.

-COVID-19 Guidance: For meetings held virtually, indicate on the signature line(s), the manner in which IEP team members participated (remotely, via phone)
+- annotation: (continued from previous page)

-Required IEP Team members:
+- Required IEP Team members:

+- Parents

-- Parents - Not less than one regular education teacher when the student is or may be participating in the regular education environment - Not less than one special education teacher - LEA representative - Someone who can interpret the instructional implications of evaluation results (role may be filled by another IEP team member) - Others (e.g., community agencies) - Student, when appropriate - A teacher of the gifted is required when an IEP is being developed for a student with a disability who is also gifted.
+- Not less than one regular education teacher when the student is or may be participating in the regular education environment

+- Not less than one special education teacher

+- LEA representative

+- Someone who can interpret the instructional implications of evaluation results (role may be filled by another IEP team member)

+- Others (e.g., community agencies)

+- Student, when appropriate

+- A teacher of the gifted is required when an IEP is being developed for a student with a disability who is also gifted.